Taniwt/doe-nqa1-procurement-qa-assessment/assessment-workpapers/Observation_OBS-01.md

 **Assessment Classification:** Observation
 **Immediate Corrective Action Required:** No
 **Recommended Follow-Up:** Yes
+**Assessment Disposition:** Closed as an assessment observation

+OBS-01 does not represent an open finding or a condition preventing assessment closeout.

-The observation should be considered during future improvements to the simulated corrective-action process.
+The observation is retained as a documented opportunity for improvement and should be considered when developing future simulated corrective-action records and effectiveness-verification activities.

 ---